SkyHighSundae/SkyHighSundae-VNC/docs/API.md

-# noVNC API
+# SkyHighSundaeVNC API

-The interface of the noVNC client consists of a single RFB object that is instantiated once per connection.
+The interface of the SkyHighSundaeVNC client consists of a single RFB object that is instantiated once per connection.

 ## RFB